ctyeh/ct-external-drive-manager/CONTRIBUTING.md

 launchctl list | grep ctexternaldisk
 ```

-Thank you for contributing to the CTExternalDisk Auto-Mount System!
+Thank you for contributing to CT External Drive Manager!
 Your contributions help make external drive management seamless for the macOS community.